jr-robotics/robo-gym/README.md

   It includes the robot simulation itself, the drivers to communicate with the real robot and additional required software tools.

-- The *Environment Side* is the one providing the OpenAI Gym interface to the robot and implementing the different environments.
+- The *Environment Side* is the one providing the Gymnasium interface to the robot and implementing the different environments.

 The *Robot Server Side* and the *Environment Side* can run on the same PC or on different PCs